Cobwebs Website Privacy Notice

 - Where it is necessary for compliance with applicable law we are subject to.
 The legal basis is Art.
 6 para.
 1 lit. c) GDPR then.

 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.

+We may use your Identity, Contact and Usage Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you.

 This Website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or interacting with such content may allow your data to be shared with the relevant third-party.
-We do not control these third-party websites and are not responsible for their privacy statements; we therefore recommend that you read the privacy notice of every website you visit
+We do not control these third-party websites and are not responsible for their privacy statements; we therefore recommend that you read the privacy notice of every website you visit.

 - legal and regulatory authorities to the extent required by applicable law;

 - our professional advisors (e.g. lawyers, accountants) to the extent necessary for the provision of their services; and

 - third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets, or parties whose business we wish to acquire.

 We require such third parties to respect the security of your personal data and to treat it as required by applicable law and/or in accordance with binding contractual obligations of confidentiality.
 We permit our third-party service providers to process your personal data for specified purposes and in accordance with our instructions.